Anedu91/Graphite-test/README.md

 ### Frontend

-For styling the app I used *[Tailwindcss](https://tailwindcss.com/)*, is a utility-first CSS framework that help us to create interfaces very quickly.
+For styling the app I used *[Tailwindcss](https://tailwindcss.com/)*, wich a utility-first CSS framework that help us to create interfaces very quickly.
 It has a PostCSS config that help us to use the latest features of the languague.

-For bundle the assests, styles and js files I used *[Webpack](https://webpack.js.org/)*.
+To bundle the assests, styles and js files, I used *[Webpack](https://webpack.js.org/)*.

 ### Backend

-For the backend I used *[express](https://expressjs.com/es/)*, with a simple configuration adapted to the project's needs.
+For the backend I used *[Express](https://expressjs.com/es/)*, with a simple configuration adapted to the project's needs.